 Marine litter is an ever growing issue and awareness raising campaigns are essential to tackle this issue and change behaviors.
-Awareness raising through education for school children (aged 6-12 years old) has the potential to have a long-term greater impact as children are more prone to behavioural change.
+Awareness raising through education for school children (aged 6-18 years old) has the potential to have a long-term greater impact as children are more prone to behavioral change.

 Exploration of the natural world is an important phase in educational development at this stage.
 The heart of childhood is the critical period for bonding with their neighbourhood ecosystem.
 Due to children’s expanding knowledge of their environment, it becomes increasingly important to immerse them in the possibilities of their natural surroundings.